craftcms/docs/docs/5.x/reference/field-types/color.md

 ### Palette

-Each field contains a **Palette** of colors that authors can select from a drop-down menu.
+Each field contains a **Palette** of colors that authors can select from a dropdown menu.

 ### Custom Colors

 Turn on **Allow custom colors** to display a compact input and color preview UI.
-When used in conjunction with a palette, an additional **Custom…** option is listed at the bottom of the drop-down menu.
+When used in conjunction with a palette, an additional **Custom…** option is listed at the bottom of the dropdown menu.

 ::: tip
 In [browsers that support `<input type="color">`](https://caniuse.com/input-color), clicking on the color preview “well” opens a native OS color picker.